If you are a “pet person” like I am, reading a statement like “pets help people heal” is probably pretty much a no-brainer for you.

 Pets help people heal physically.

-Here is another great example.
+Here is a great example.

-Like get up and go over to pet our family’s dachshund, Flash Gordon.
+Like pet our family’s dachshund, Flash Gordon.

 The choice to seek out the warm-blooded furry family member for a good old-fashioned belly rub might be instinctive on my part, but researchers say there is something more than simple instinct to it.
 Patting a pet dog can lower a person’s blood pressure.
 Here, researchers point out that it isn’t enough to just locate some random dog in a neighbor’s yard, either.
 For best results, it will be your dog with whom you have an existing, established bond.